 We all strive to do right by our skin, especially when it comes to aging and our complexions.
-Unfortunately, sometimes our well intentioned skincare actions aren’t really in our skin’s best interest.
+Unfortunately, sometimes our well-intentioned skincare actions aren’t really in our skin’s best interest.
 So many home remedies and myths have circulated around aging and skincare over the years that it’s become easy to fall into step with what we think is supposed to work.
-However, science and research has come up with new discoveries that will change the way we look at anti-aging and basic skincare for good.
+However, science and research have come up with new discoveries that will change the way we look at anti-aging and basic skin care for good.

 The Twice a Day Routine

 Cleansing twice a day has always been the recommended routine and still stands true today.
 Washing in the morning and before bed is still beneficial for the complexion and hasn’t changed.
 However, those that tend to go overboard with over washing aren’t doing their face any favors.
 Cleansing too much only serves to strip the natural levels of moisture from the face.

 Aside from morning and night, other times when it’s acceptable to cleanse in between include after working out or when removing layers of makeup that doesn’t need to remain on the complexion for the remainder of the evening.

 Having large pores is one of the most common skincare nuisances there is.
 While most of us now know that it isn’t really possible to physically shrink the size of large pores, the latest findings now shed additional light on the reality of how the pores on our faces work.
 The latest shocker: pores don’t open and close.

 So the expectation that slapping cold water onto the face will result in closing pores?
 No good.
 Making an appointment for a facial massage in the effort to improve circulation in the skin is somewhat effective, but the truth is that every day, moderate exercise is the best way to accomplish this.
 As far as the pores go, the latest research suggests that using cleanser while taking a warm shower is the ideal method for softening and loosening the oil, dirt and other bacteria that tend to accumulate inside pores.
 This occurs due to the steam from the shower.